 The flowers symbolize beauty, pleasure, excitement.
 All the flowers tied together imply the union due to the marital bond between the two souls.
 Modern Mala’s can consist of rupees or dollar bills which is termed as a good luck charm for the couple.

 History explains that in past times a girl used to choose her groom by locating a garland around his neck.
 This ceremony was termed as Swayamvar.
 In many old scriptures and epics, such as Ramayana, there is mention of such ritual.
 Sita had located a Jaimala around lord ram’s neck after he ruptured the bow with his hand.
 This event from Ramayana signifies that Sita accepted Ram as her husband.

-Indian weddings are popular for their custom and tradition.
+Indian weddings are popular for their customs and tradition.
 With much fun and beauty, rituals are set up in Indian ceremonies.
-Each and every ceremony has its own importance.
-In the same way, Jaimala has its own importance.
-This particular event is rejoiced with flowers and pomp.
+Every ceremony has its importance.
+In the same way, Jaimala has its importance.
+This particular event has rejoiced with flowers and pomp.
 For thousands of years, the practice of exchanging Varmala between the bride and groom are going on.
 Even today, this ritual has not loosened its significance.